 Cultural stereotypes can lead to unconscious bias and often cloud the decisions related to choosing the best rewards for employees.
 As such it is important for organizations to ensure that they verify the truth behind these cultural stereotypes and how relevant these may be for the employees about to be rewarded and recognized.
 This is applicable for both positive and negative stereotypes, although following the latter blindly is likely to cause greater damage.
 In case the stereotypes are verified to be true and are likely to influence employee reward and recognition significantly, then it is advisable for companies to seek alternative solutions.

-The rapid globalization of businesses has necessitated the growth of a multicultural workforce even within small and medium level organizations.
-Keeping this workforce happy and motivated can be a tough task unless companies choose a reward program based on the above-discussed parameters.
+The rapid globalization of businesses has necessitated the growth of a multi-cultural workforce even within small and medium level organizations.
+Keeping this workforce happy and motivated can be a tough task unless companies choose a reward program based on these principles.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)